OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Saving state

 Custom functions can save data in global JavaScript variables.
-In subsequent calls, your custom function may use the values saved there.
+In subsequent calls, your custom function may use the values saved in these variables.
 Saved state is useful when users enter multiple instances of the same custom function, and they need to share data with each other.
 For example, you may save the data returned from a call to a web resource to avoid making additional calls to the same web resource.

 The following code shows an implementation of the previous temperature-streaming function that saves state using the `savedTemperatures` variable.
 The code demonstrates the following concepts: